tombensve/APS/APS-Webs/APSUserAdminWeb/docs/src/APSUserAdminWeb.md

 Users are splitt into groups of the first character in the userid to make them a little bit easier to find if there are many.
 So all userids starting with ’a’ or ’A’ will be under Users/A and so on.

+Right click on the _Users_ node to create a new user.

+Right click on the _Roles_ node to create a new role.

 __Warning:__ For the roles it is fully possible to create circular dependencies! __Dont!__ (There is room for improvement on this point!)

 There is not anything more to say about this.
 It should be seflexplanatory!